jesusjda/scrum-psm1-cheatsheet/README.md

         > A **formal description** of the state of the increment when it meets the **quality** measures required for the product.
     - Each Increment has **only one** DOD.
     - The organization defined DOD, if the organization does not have one, the scrum team must define one appropiated DOD.
-- You **dont need** to release Increment at the end of every sprint.
+- You **don't need** to release Increment at the end of every sprint.
 - The Sprint **is not a gate**, release might be performed during a sprint.